symfony/symfony-docs/quick_tour/the_view.rst

 Final Thoughts
 --------------

-The Symfony templating system is simple yet powerful.
+The Symfony2 templating system is simple yet powerful.
 Thanks to layouts, slots, templating and action inclusions, it is very easy to organize your templates in a logical and extensible way.

-You have only been working with Symfony for about 20 minutes, and you can already do pretty amazing stuff with it.
-That's the power of Symfony.
+You have only been working with Symfony2 for about 20 minutes, and you can already do pretty amazing stuff with it.
+That's the power of Symfony2.
 Learning the basics is easy, and you will soon learn that this simplicity is hidden under a very flexible architecture.

 But I get ahead of myself.
 First, you need to learn more about the controller and that's exactly the topic of the next part of this tutorial.
-Ready for another 10 minutes with Symfony?
+Ready for another 10 minutes with Symfony2?

 .. _Twig: http://www.twig-project.org/